Pistachio Tree, Pistacia : Planting and Care

 • Remove the leaves from the lower part of the stems

-• Place the cuttings in a well-draining substrate, made of a mix of compost and sand, kept moist
+• Place the cuttings in a well-draining substrate, made of a mix of compost and sand kept moist

-• Cover to maintain humidity
+• Keep them covered to retain humidity

 • Once the cuttings are well-rooted, transplant them into pots

-Pairing the Pistachio Tree in the Garden
+Combining the Pistachio Tree in Your Garden

 Useful resources